Klaro-0/Dark-Hero/README.md

 ## 🎮 Game Concept

 Set in a cyber-noir universe, you play as a lone vigilante navigating chaos, corruption, and supernatural forces.
-Your path diverges depending on the choices you make: absorb the darkness and gain power, or resist it and walk the harder path.
+Your path diverges depending on the choices you make:

 - **Light Path**: Focuses on healing, defense, and honor
 - **Shadow Path**: Emphasizes stealth, chaos, and brutal power
 - **Neutral Path**: Balanced abilities but unpredictable consequences

 ---